Thanush2412/50-projects-of-HTML-CSS-JS/README.md

 - Different colored notes using CSS variables and grid positioning.
 - Technologies: HTML, CSS.

-### 16. Random Name Generator
+### 16. Light/Dark Mode Toggle
-- Generate random names from a predefined list or randomly.
+- Implement a light/dark theme switcher using CSS variables and JavaScript.
+- Learn about color schemes, accessibility, and user preferences.
 - Technologies: HTML, CSS, JavaScript.

-### 17. Light/Dark Mode Toggle
+### 17. JavaScript Counter
-- Implement a light/dark theme switcher.
+- A simple counter with increment, decrement, and reset buttons.
+- Introduction to DOM manipulation and event listeners.
+- Technologies: HTML, CSS, JavaScript (beginner-level).

+### 18. Interactive Form Validation
+- Form with real-time validation feedback using JavaScript.
+- Learn about input events, validation patterns, and conditional styling.
 - Technologies: HTML, CSS, JavaScript.

-### 18. Simple Weather App
-- Fetch and display weather information based on a city name using an API.
-- Technologies: HTML, CSS, JavaScript, API integration.

-### 19. Classroom Timer with Alarm
+### 19. To-Do List App
-- Set a timer for classroom activities and trigger an alarm when the time is up.
+- Create, check off, and delete tasks in a simple to-do list.
+- Introduction to array methods and local storage for data persistence.
 - Technologies: HTML, CSS, JavaScript.

-### 20. Image Slider/Carousel
+### 20. Random Name Generator
-- A dynamic image slider that transitions between images.
+- Generate random names from predefined lists based on origin and gender.
+- Practice array manipulation and random selection in JavaScript.
 - Technologies: HTML, CSS, JavaScript.

-### 21. Interactive Quiz App
-- A quiz application that displays multiple-choice questions and keeps track of the score.
-- Technologies: HTML, CSS, JavaScript.

-### 22. Daily Planner
-- A simple planner to help users organize daily tasks.
-- Technologies: HTML, CSS, JavaScript.

-### 23. Stopwatch App
+### 21. Stopwatch App
 - A stopwatch to track elapsed time, with start, stop, and reset functionalities.
+- Learn about JavaScript timing functions (setInterval) and state management.
 - Technologies: HTML, CSS, JavaScript.

-### 24. Drag & Drop Seating Plan
-- A seating plan where names can be dragged and dropped into seats.
+### 22. Image Slider/Carousel
+- A dynamic image slider that transitions between images with navigation controls.
+- Learn about DOM manipulation and CSS transitions controlled by JavaScript.
 - Technologies: HTML, CSS, JavaScript.

-### 25. Virtual Classroom Board
-- An interactive whiteboard that users can draw on.
+### 23. Simple Calculator
+- Basic calculator with addition, subtraction, multiplication, and division.
+- Practice handling user input and performing calculations with JavaScript.
 - Technologies: HTML, CSS, JavaScript.

-### 26. True/False Quiz App
-- A simple quiz app with true/false questions.
+### 24. Memory Matching Game
+- Card matching game that tests memory by finding pairs of cards.
+- Learn about randomization, game state management, and animations.
 - Technologies: HTML, CSS, JavaScript.

-### 27. Math Game (Addition/Subtraction Practice)
-- A simple game that asks math questions for practice.
+### 25. Weather Dashboard
+- Fetch and display weather information based on a city name using a weather API.
+- Introduction to API requests, async/await, and displaying dynamic data.
+- Technologies: HTML, CSS, JavaScript, API integration.

+### 26. Student Progress Tracker
+- Track and visualize student progress through various metrics over time.
+- Practice data visualization and progress representation.
 - Technologies: HTML, CSS, JavaScript.

-### 28. Student Marks Calculator
-- Calculate total marks, percentage, and grade based on inputs for different subjects.
+### 27. Drag & Drop Seating Plan
+- A seating plan where student names can be dragged and dropped into seats.
+- Learn about the HTML5 Drag and Drop API and position management.
 - Technologies: HTML, CSS, JavaScript.

-### 29. Student Progress Tracker
-- Track the progress of students through various metrics and display the results.
+### 28. Virtual Classroom Board
+- An interactive whiteboard that users can draw on with different tools.
+- Practice working with the Canvas API and drawing functions.
 - Technologies: HTML, CSS, JavaScript.

+### 29. Simple Weather App
+- Fetch and display weather information based on a city name using a weather API.
+- Learn about API integration, fetch requests, and data presentation.
+- Technologies: HTML, CSS, JavaScript, API integration.

 ### 30. Currency Converter
 - Convert currencies based on live exchange rates using an API.